-Get involved on campus by joining a student use your time efficiently by studying or doing organization, getting a campus job, doing research, etc. Check out campus-sponsored speakers, performances, museum exhibits, experience, but remember not to spread yourself too thin.
+Get involved on campus by joining a student research, etc. Check out campus-sponsored speakers, performances, museum exhibits, experience, but remember not to spread yourself too thin.
 The Gator Times weekly email is a good source of campus events and opportunities.

-search more than 1,000 student organizations, go to studentinvolvement.ufl.
+search more than 1,000 student organizations, go to studentinvolvement.ufl. edu.